ccmoony/chatbot/README.md

 ```

 ## 🎮 Demo
-Run the following command to start a WebUI demo:
+Run the following command to start a Web UI demo:
 ```bash
 python demo.py
 ```
+The demo below will open in a browser on http://localhost:7860